Mechanics Lane

 Julie Millowick

 Since 1988 Julie Millowick has been documenting the long-term impact of the 1850’s gold rush on the Central Victorian environment.
-Using film, digital and vintage techniques Julie explores the innate beauty of the Castlemaine Diggings National Heritage Park, mining remains, the Millennium drought, contemporary domestic locations and the challenging co-existence of the kangaroo and human populations.
+Using film, digital and vintage techniques Julie explores the innate beauty of the Castlemaine Diggings National Heritage Park, mining remains, the millennium drought, contemporary domestic locations and the challenging co-existence of the kangaroo and human populations.
 The centrepiece of this exhibited work is an image of Steph and Richard Holt on the site of the 1882 death, in a collapse at the Ferrons Reef mine, of family member Sampson Thomas.

 Several of the images displayed on the Mechanics Lane wall are included in Surrounding, a 155 page book available from the Castlemaine Art Museum or via her website.
 Castlemaine Library has a copy.